 Wondering how to feed your family better while also saving money at the grocery store?
 Skip the store and start making your favorite pantry basics from scratch.
 Here are eleven real food versions of pantry staples like ketchup, mayonnaise, coconut milk, bread, crackers, and more that you can stop buying and start making.

-While making your own ketchup may seem daunting, it's actually relatively easy (there's about 5 minutes to mix and up to 5 days to ferment).
+While making your own ketchup may seem daunting, it's actually relatively easy (there are about 5 minutes to mix and up to 5 days to ferment).
 Ketchup, like many other condiments, finds its roots in the dark and bubbly past of fermentation.
 It wasn't the last few hundred years that ketchup that home cooks skipped fermentation in favor of vinegar and water-bath canning.
 Further, in that time, ketchup also lost some of its unique flavor profiles.
-Where it was once flavored by spices like clove and allspice, it mellowed into a puree of tomato, vinegar, salt and corn syrup.
+Where it was once flavored by spices like clove and allspice, it mellowed into a puree of tomato, vinegar, salt, and corn syrup.

 Organic coconut milk can be super expensive, plus you have to either contend with cans (that often contain the endocrine-disrupting chemical BPA) or cartons of refrigerated coconut milk which are likewise loaded with synthetic vitamins, emulsifiers and additives.
 You can make your own from fresh or dry coconut in just a few minutes, and it tastes so much better.